Google admits profiting from illegal Olympic ticket ads

 "There's an automated complaint form, which gets an automated reply, which lets you know you're in a queue, and eventually a human being will get around to scrutinising it and do something about it," he said.

-"The site could stay up for days, weeks, or possibly even months."'Check the site'
+"The site could stay up for days, weeks, or possibly even months."

 After making her purchase, Liz asked LiveOlympicTickets for a refund for the tickets she purchased and was told this was not possible.